JUREMY PRIVACY POLICY

 5.3.1 In our Services

-If you chose to terminate, or close your account, it is placed in quarantine for 7 days.
+If you request to terminate, or close your account, it is placed in quarantine for 7 days.
 We apply this quarantine period to prevent fraudulent access and other unlawful acts where accounts are deliberately or mistakenly deleted by parties other than the account holder.

 5.3.2 In our E-mail Communication System